vuejs/v2.vuejs.org/src/guide/instance.md

 vm.a // -> 3
 ```

 It should be noted that only these proxied properties are **reactive**.
 If you attach a new property to the instance after it has been created, it will not trigger any view updates.
-We will discuss the reactivity system in details later.
+We will discuss the reactivity system in detail later.

 In addition to data properties, Vue instances expose a number of useful instance properties and methods.
 These properties and methods are prefixed with `$` to differentiate from proxied data properties.
 For example: